anantjoshi97/website/_posts/2020-08-17-grad-application-steps.md

 * Prof. Julian McAuley's <a href="https://cseweb.ucsd.edu/~jmcauley/reference.html">views</a>
 * Prof. Prof. Shriram Krishnamurthi's <a href="https://cs.brown.edu/~sk/Memos/Reco-From-Me/">views</a>

-<h2 id="prog-req">Listing Programme Requirements</h2>

-This is a subtle but important step.
-Create accounts on all university application portals and carefully peruse their applications requirements.
-Some universities may have offbeat requirements, for example, University of Michigan at Ann Arbor asked us to like send an official (from the registrar's office) hard copy of the transcript along with a special application form before the application deadline.
-Fill up as much information on the application forms as possible to save time later.

 <h2 id="cv">Resume/CV</h2>

 Most CVs I saw when I was making mine were 3-4 pages long.
 Mine as well was 4 pages long.
 For those universities which imposed a page restriction I had to shorten it.
 For attaching your CV (recall, attach it as a link) in your email, you could prepare a short CV which the professor can quickly go through at a glance.
 Or you could include two links, one to a shorter version and one to a longer version so that the reader has a choice.

+<h2 id="email">Emailing</h2>

+In an email you basically introduce yourself and your credentials, express interest in the recipient's research and enquire if they is willing to offer you a position.
+Do **NOT** expect to receive a reply

+### Time of Emailing

+There are two good time periods for sending emails to professors.
+One is before you submitting your application, and one after.
+In the former case, assuming you receive you guard against applying to people who aren't taking students at all, or

+I would suggest that you keep the email to three paragraphs.
+In the first paragraph, give a two line introduction of yourself with your department major and minor, academic performance index (CPI/GPA/CGPA), professors you're currently working with, and other such details.
+In the second paragraph, mention the titles of your projects and the names of the professors and one line on relevant contributions (or link to publication or reports if any).
+In the end, express what work of the professor you are interested in in by citing the areas, and in special cases one or two representative publications, and enquire politely but formally if they have positions available.
+Sending an email before submitting your application ensures that you don't apply to professors not taking students, assuming of course that you receive replies.
+Include a **link** to your CV (and not the CV as an attachment).
+More on the CV in another section below.
+Keep the email as short as possible, assuming that they are going to spend anywhere between 30 seconds to 2 minutes in reading it.
+You can find many other suggestions and tips across the internet on sending such emails.

+Once you have your shortlist, you can begin emailing the people who are in it, enquiring if they are taking students in the semster for which you're applying.

+Tell about grad students

+Tell about low reply rate

+<h2 id="prog-req">Listing Programme Requirements</h2>

+This is a subtle but important step.
+Create accounts on all university application portals and carefully peruse their applications requirements.
+Some universities may have offbeat requirements, for example, University of Michigan at Ann Arbor asked us to like send an official (from the registrar's office) hard copy of the transcript along with a special application form before the application deadline.
+Fill up as much information on the application forms as possible to save time later.

 <h2 id="sop">Statement of Purpose</h2>